juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 Protocol members whose inputs' types are defined using associated types only become accessible if all those associated types are bound to a specific concrete type, and the output requirements (below) are met.

+If a member is deemed 'nonaccessible', its API is exposed with any disqualifying associated types set to `Nothing`.

 Inputs are defined as the arguments of methods, the arguments of initializers, the arguments and return values of subscripts with setters, and properties with setters.

 Example: